G. E. Moore: Good as indefinable

 Therefore, we cannot define 'good' by explaining it in other words.
-We can only point to a thing or an action and say "That is good."
+We can only indicate a thing or an action and say "That is good."
 Similarly, we cannot describe to a person born totally blind exactly what yellow is.
 We can only show a sighted person a piece of yellow paper or a yellow scrap of cloth and say "That is yellow."

 Good as a non-natural property

-In addition to categorising 'good' as indefinable, Moore also emphasized that it is a non-natural property.
-This means that it cannot be empirically or scientifically tested or verified—it is not within the bounds of "natural science".
+In addition to categorising 'good' as indefinable, Moore also emphasised that it is a non-natural property.
+This means that it cannot be empirically or scientifically tested or verified—it is not analysable by "natural science".

 Moral knowledge

-Moore argued that, once arguments based on the naturalistic fallacy had been discarded, questions of intrinsic goodness could be settled only by appeal to what he (following Sidgwick) called "moral intuitions": self-evident propositions which recommend themselves to moral reflection, but which are not susceptible to either direct proof or disproof (Principia, § 45).
-As a result of his view, he has often been described by later writers as an advocate of ethical intuitionism.
-Moore, however, wished to distinguish his view from the views usually described as "Intuitionist" when Principia Ethica was written:
+Moore argued that, once arguments based on the naturalistic fallacy had been discarded, questions of intrinsic goodness could be settled only by appeal to what he (following Sidgwick) termed "moral intuitions": self-evident propositions which recommend themselves to moral thought, but which are not susceptible to either direct proof or disproof (Principia, § 45).
+As a result of his opinion, he has often been described by later writers as an advocate of ethical intuitionism.
+Moore, however, wished to distinguish his opinions from the opinions usually described as "Intuitionist" when Principia Ethica was written:

-Moore distinguished his view from the view of deontological intuitionists, who held that "intuitions" could determine questions about what actions are right or required by duty.
-Moore, as a consequentialist, argued that "duties" and moral rules could be determined by investigating the effects of particular actions or kinds of actions (Principia, § 89), and so were matters for empirical investigation rather than direct objects of intuition (Prncipia, § 90).
-On Moore's view, "intuitions" revealed not the rightness or wrongness of specific actions, but only what things were good in themselves, as ends to be pursued.
+Moore distinguished his view from the opinion of deontological intuitionists, who claimed that "intuitions" could determine questions about what actions are right or required by duty.
+Moore, as a consequentialist, argued that "duties" and moral rules could be determined by investigating the effects of particular actions or kinds of actions (Principia, § 89), and so were matters for empirical investigation rather than direct objects of intuition (Principia, § 90).
+According to Moore, "intuitions" revealed not the rightness or wrongness of specific actions, but only what items were good in themselves, as ends to be pursued.

 Right action, duty and virtue

 Moore holds that right actions are those producing the most good.
-The difficulty with this is that the consequences of most actions are too vast for us to properly take into account, especially the long-term consequences.
+The difficulty with this is that the consequences of most actions are too complex for us to properly take into account, especially the long-term consequences.
 Because of this, Moore suggests that the definition of duty is limited to what generally produces better results than probable alternatives in a comparatively near future.
-Whether a given rule of action turns out to be a duty depends to some extent on the conditions of the corresponding society but duties agree mostly with what common-sense recommends.
+Whether a given rule of action is also a duty depends to some extent on the conditions of the corresponding society but duties agree mostly with what common-sense recommends.
 Virtues, like honesty, can in turn be defined as permanent dispositions to perform duties.